EthreFoundation/ETHRE/README.md

 SPECIFICATIONS.

-1) Total coins 500,000,000.
-(500 MILLION MAXIMUM)
+1) Total coins 500,000,000 - (500 MILLION MAXIMUM).

 2) Mine on any PC.
 Egalitarian hash function designed for CPU and GPU mining.

 3) Provides complete financial privacy.
-Use Ring Signatures and One-time Addresses for untraceable and unlikable transactions.
+Use Ring Signatures and One-time Addresses for untraceable and unlinkable transactions.

 4) Minable via solo or pool.